jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.1.11?
+### What's new in 2.1.12?
-- Fixed missing `csrfmiddlewaretoken` in Ajax POST data.
-This affects Django 2.1.4 and higher.
+- Fixed multiple list filter issue that was causing incorrect sortable objects to be displayed

 ### Future
 - Better template support for foreign keys that are self referential.
 If someone would like to take on rendering recursive sortables, that would be super.